 |Sharp Four is named for the musical device which is used throughout the piece.
 The only live instrument here is the cello, on which I play an assortment of Jeff Beck-inspired noises and other musical effects.|

-recorded around 1977 in my first professional recording studio.
-Dave Hart wrote the tune
+was recorded around 1977 in my first professional recording studio.
+Dave Hart wrote the

-and played the guitars, with Rob Usher on drums and me on bass.
-I did the recording and
+tune and played the guitars, with Rob Usher on drums and me on bass.
+I did the recording

-mix, though in 2014 Peter Hodgson transferred the tape to MP3 and tweaked the audio.
-From
+and mix, though in 2014 Peter Hodgson transferred the tape to MP3 and tweaked the audio.

 I created a patch that sent my direct electric bass track through a Kepex, an early gate manufactured by Allison Research, with the side-chain input taken from the kick drum track.
 I played a steady stream of 1/16th notes on the bass that changed with the backing chords, but only those notes that coincided with the kick drum passed through the gate.
 The result sounded incredibly tight, with the kick and bass playing together in perfect synchronization.